 Dr Bill Maxwell

-Bill has extensive experience of developing national approaches to quality assurance and improvement and leading public sector reform, gained within Scotland and beyond.
-After a decade working as an educational psychologist, Bill joined the Scottish Education Inspectorate in 1994.
-Following a range of roles and a two-year secondment to the Scottish Government, Bill moved to Wales as HM Chief Inspector of Education in 2008, leading of the Welsh inspection system.
-He returned to Scotland as HM Chief Inspector of Education for Scotland in 2010 and shortly afterwards was appointed to lead the creation of Education Scotland, a new type of public service improvement agency which incorporated the functions of an inspectorate with a wider range of services to promote national improvement and the effective delivery of the Government’s major reform programmes in education.
-Bill retired from Education Scotland in 2017 and is now consulting on education quality assurance, including projects for the European Commission and the OECD.
-He is also a member of the British Council's Advisory Committee for Scotland.
-Bill was appointed as a Board member of OSCR, the Scottish Charity Regulator, in March 2022.
+He returned to Scotland as HM Chief Inspector of Education for Scotland in 2010 and shortly afterwards was appointed as Chief Executive to lead the creation of Education Scotland, a new public service improvement agency which brought the functions of an inspectorate together with a wider range of services to promote national improvement and the effective delivery of the Government’s major reform programmes in education.
+Bill retired from Education Scotland in 2017 and is now consulting on education quality assurance, including projects for the European Commission and the OECD in Europe and the Middle East.

 Rognvald Johnson